On Fukaya categories and prequantization bundles: Introduction

+\end{corollary} While the right hand side is rather involved, we emphasize that it is defined entirely from sheaf theory.
+Corollary \ref{intro corollary: fukaya from microsheaves} is proven in Section \ref{proofs of intro theorems}.

-In case $B$ is also a Weinstein manifold and hence admits its own microsheaf category (in particular, if $B = T^*M$ is a cotangent bundle) we can give a more explicit comparison theorem.
-To formulate it requires more sheaf theoretic background, which we now recall.
+In case $\base$ is also a Weinstein manifold and hence admits its own microsheaf category (in particular, if $\base = T^*M$ is a cotangent bundle), we derive Theorem \ref{intro-1 thm: R-equivariant sheaves comparison} by establishing a version of Theorem \ref{intro thm: fukaya from augmentations} in sheaf theory and using the comparison theorem of \cite{GPS3}.

-For a topological space $X$ and appropriate category $\cC$, we write $\sh(X, \cC)$ for the category of sheaves on $X$ valued in $\cC$.
-We typically take $\cC$ to be some fixed symmetric monoidal stable presentable category, e.g. the dg category of $\Z$ modules, and omit it from the notation.

-To a sheaf $F$ on a manifold $M$, Kashiwara and Schapira~\cite{KashiwaraSchapira} associated the microsupport $ss(F) \subset T^*M$.
-The microsupport is a closed, conical, typically singular, co-isotropic locus, which characterizes the co-directions along which sections of $F$ fail to propagate.
-Tamarkin~\cite{Tamarkin} explained how to use sheaves to study non-conic objects: one considers the symplectic reduction